MayorFaj/kgateway/SECURITY.md

 ## Supported Versions

-Information about supported kgateway versions can be found on the [Version support](https://kgateway.dev/docs/main/reference/versions/) page on kgateway's website.
+Information about supported kgateway versions can be found on the [version support](https://kgateway.dev/docs/main/reference/versions/) page on kgateway's website.

 ## Reporting a Vulnerability